 You’ll still need to stand out, though – many brands are picking up on this advent calendar trend.
 And one way to stand out?
 Ensure that your advent calendar is made with premium packaging.

-The variety of options on offer mean that you can create a completely bespoke calendar for your brand.
+The variety of options on offer mean that you can create a completely bespoke advent calendar for your brand.

 Img Src: Broadland Drinks

 Lithographic printing offers top-quality colours, with the ability to match pretty much any colour you can dream up.
 This is particularly useful if you’ve got a brand colour you’d like to feature exactly – think Cadbury purple or Coca-Cola red.

 Depending on quantities, it can also be a very cost-effective option as the die-cutting formes can be reused.